Madhavanlabcode/Madhavanlabcode.github.io/_posts/2020-01-09-Congratulations-Yulia.md

   - People
 ---

-Congratulations to Yulia Maximenko on succssfully completing her PhD Defense!
+Congratulations to Yulia Maximenko on successfully completing her PhD Defense!
 Yulia will be moving on to become a Postdoctoral Fellow at the National Institute of Standards and Technology, Center for Nanoscale Science and Technology in Maryland and will be working with [Dr. Joseph A. Stroscio](https://www.nist.gov/people/joseph-stroscio).
 Best wishes, Yulia!